ikelin/jquery.dynamiclist/README.md

 `removeClass` - The class name of the `Remove` button.
 Defaults to `list-remove`

-`withEvents` - When cloning a new item, copy the events/listeners as well?
+`withEvents` - When cloning a new item, copy the events/listeners as well.
 Default is false.

 `minSize` - The minimum number of items in the dynamic list.
 Default is 1.